Mizpah Creek incidents: The incidents

-On Saturday, April 5, 1879 in present-day Powder River or Custer County, Montana, near the crossing of Mizpah Creek by the Fort Keogh to Deadwood telegraph line, Sergeant Kennedy of the U.S. Signal Corps, and Private Leo Baader of Company E, 2nd U.S. Cavalry were repairing the line, when Black Coyote's party found and attacked them.
+On Saturday, April 5, 1879 in present-day Powder River or Custer County, Montana, near the crossing of Mizpah Creek, length of 12 miles, by the Fort Keogh to Deadwood telegraph line, Sergeant Kennedy of the U.S. Signal Corps, and Private Leo Baader of Company E, 2nd U.S. Cavalry were repairing the line, when Black Coyote's party found and attacked them.
 The warriors killed Private Baader, severely wounded Sergeant Kennedy, and captured the two men's horses.
 The wounded Sergeant crawled into a bush, and drove off the warriors with his revolver, but not before Black Coyote took Baader's carbine and watch.
 Kennedy was later rescued after a great loss of blood by three civilians traveling from Deadwood, South Dakota, including a Mr. O'Neil, who helped him about 45 mi northwest to Fort Keogh.
 After learning details of the event, on April 8, 1879 Colonel Nelson A. Miles, the commander of Fort Keogh, ordered out Sergeant Thaddeus B. Glover with a small detachment of ten soldiers of the 2nd U.S. Cavalry to locate and arrest the warriors responsible.
 A small detachment from Fort Ellis consisting of men from Company D, 2nd Cavalry under Captain Thomas J. Gregg also traveled in pursuit of the Lakota band.
 On April 10, 1879 Glover's men caught up with the Cheyenne's trail, and deployed to advance.
 Two of the Cheyenne warriors signaled a white flag and willingly surrendered to Glover's detachment, before the remaining warrior fired on the cavalrymen.
 The soldiers then forced the three warriors' surrender without taking any casualties, and captured the five women and children.
 Black Coyote had with him articles of clothing and the watch taken from the body of Private Baader on April 5.
 The eight captured Cheyenne were then brought back to Fort Keogh.
 As the case was adjudged to be a civil one, the three warriors involved were housed in the Custer County jail at Miles City.
 During their imprisonment, Buffalo Calf Road Women, the wife of Black Coyote died of Diphtheria in Miles City.
 When Black Coyote learned of this, he became crazy and did not eat or sleep.

 From May 27-June 4, 1879, their case was heard in the first territorial court held in Montana Territory east of Bozeman.
 Present as a reporter for The New York Times was Thompson R. McElrath who on June 8, 1879 wrote a lengthy letter describing the trial.
 The verdict of June 4, was for the three warriors to be executed by hanging on July 7, 1879, but the next morning, June 5, two hanged themselves in the jail at Miles City, Montana Territory.
 Later, the third Cheyenne also hanged himself in the jail.

 The action of April 10, 1879, as recalled by Sergeant T. B. Glover: